-On the potential addition of the detail regarding UE expectation on CD-SSB presence for paging monitoring in separate initial DL BWP, while not strictly necessary, it can be seen as a salient characteristic of Rel-17 RedCap UEs, at the same level as the already-agreed component “”.
+On the potential addition of the detail regarding UE expectation on CD-SSB presence for paging monitoring in separate initial DL BWP, while not strictly necessary, it can be seen as a salient characteristic of Rel-17 RedCap UEs, at the same level as the already-agreed component “For separate initial DL BWP only used for RACH, SSB may or may not be included”.
 Thus, it would be reasonable to also capture this detail for consistent handling vis-à-vis separate initial DL BWP for RACH-related DL reception.

 For the remaining outstanding aspects, we think that all the brackets can be removed, the contents inside the brackets confirmed, and the FFS on whether to add any other basic feature for RedCap UE removed.